imagekit-developer/imagekit-vuejs/README.md

 ### Components

-This SDK provides 4 global components, when registered as a plugin:
+This SDK provides 4 components, when registered as a plugin:
 * [`IKContext`](#IKContext) for defining options like `urlEndpoint`, `publicKey` or `authenticator` to all children elements.
 This component does not render anything.
 * `IKImage` for [image resizing](#image-resizing).
 This renders a `<img>` tag.
 * `IKVideo` for [video resizing](#video-resizing).
 This renders a `<video>` tag.